Estimating Gaussian mixtures using sparse polynomial moment systems: Preliminaries

 \subsection{Statistically meaningful solutions}

-We note that for any set of real-valued sample moments it is not guaranteed that the moment equations will give any statistically meaningful solutions.
-A \demph{statistically meaningful solution} is a real valued solution with positive variances and mixing weights.
+For any set of real-valued sample moments, it is not guaranteed that the moment equations will give any statistically meaningful solutions.
+A \emph{statistically meaningful solution} is a {real valued solution} with positive variances and mixing weights.
 In other words, it is a solution that corresponds to a true density.
-If the sample moments are inaccurate, it may happen that no solutions obtained from the method of moments is statistically meaningful.
+If the sample moments are inaccurate, it may happen that no solution obtained from the method of moments is statistically meaningful.
 By the law of large numbers, as the number of samples goes to infinity the sample moments will converge to the true moments and the method of moments will return a consistent estimator~\cite[Theorem 9.6]{consistentMOM}.

 A property of parameterized polynomial systems is that the number of real solutions is constant in open Euclidean sets of the parameter space.
 Such open sets can be computed via cylindrical algebraic decomposition \cite{CAD}.
 The constraints differing real solutions and statistically meaningful ones will further divide these cells.
 Therefore, in any of these open cells the number of statistically meaningful solutions will be constant.
-So long as the sample moments lie in a cell that has at least one statistically meaningful solution, the method of moments will return a true density.
+So long as the sample moments lie in a cell that has at least one statistically meaningful solution, which will happen with increasing probability as the sample size increases, the method of moments will return a true density.

-\begin{example} Consider the mixture of two Gaussians with equal mixing weights, $\lambda_1 = \frac{1}{2} = \lambda_2$.
-In this case there are four equations and four unknowns: $\mu_1,\sigma_1^2, \mu_2,\sigma_2^2$.
-Restricting to $m_1 = 0, m_2 = 1$ there is one open cell that dictates whether or not there is a statistically meaningful solution.
-The region where there is only one statistically meaningful solution (up to symmetry) is shown in blue in Figure~\ref{fig:stat_meaningful_regions}, where the horizontal and vertical axes correspond to $m_3$ and $m_4$, respectively.